Chapter 8. Central Dogma

 ○ Splicing acceptor: GU at the 5’ splice site and AG at the 3’ splice site.

-Step 1: External guanosine molecule attacks the 5’ splice site, binding to the intron and leaving the 5’ exon with a 3’ OH group.
+○ Step 1.
+External guanosine molecule attacks the 5’ splice site: As a result, a guanosine molecule binds to the intron, and the 5’ exon obtains a 3’ OH group.

-○ Group I: rRNA, mRNA, tRNA in bacteria; mitochondrial/chloroplast genomes in lower eukaryotes; some tRNA/mRNA in higher plants.
+○ Group I: rRNA, mRNA, and tRNA of bacteria; mitochondrial genome and chloroplast genome of lower eukaryotes; rRNA of the nuclear genome in lower eukaryotes; and some tRNA and mRNA in the chloroplast and mitochondria of higher plants.

-○ Group II: rRNA, tRNA, mRNA in organelles of fungi, plants, protists; bacterial mRNA.
+○ Group II: rRNA, tRNA, and mRNA of cellular organelles in fungi, plants, and protists; mRNA of bacteria.

 ○ Rare compared to capping, poly A tail formation, and splicing.